-The Moffitt Cancer Center consists of a 162 bed tertiary-care hospital and the Moffitt Clinic which is a large-volume outpatient center offering services in the various medical and surgical oncologic subspecialties.
-The center is located on the USF campus adjacent to the medical school, and is devoted to cancer diagnosis, treatment and prevention.
-The Moffitt Cancer Center is the only National Cancer Institute (NCI) designated comprehensive cancer research center in the State of Florida.
+The Moffitt Cancer Center consists of a 206-bed tertiary-care hospital and the Moffitt Clinic which is a large-volume outpatient center offering services in the various medical and surgical oncologic subspecialties.
+The center is located on the USF campus adjacent to the medical school, and is devoted to cancer diagnosis, treatment, and prevention.
+The Moffitt Cancer Center is one of 53 National Cancer Institute (NCI) designated comprehensive cancer centers in the nation and one of two in the State of Florida.